Knowing Your Rights

 Although it may help with dosages and rationing, packaging your medicine in multiple bags looks suspicious.
-Cannabis stores best in glass jars or airtight plastic containers in cool dark places, so carry only what you need.
+Marijuana stores best in glass jars or airtight plastic containers in cool dark places, so carry only what you need.

-Try to limit the amount of cannabis you have with you at any given time.
+Try to limit the amount of marijuana you have with you at any given time.
 While you may seal your medication in airtight containers, there is still a distinctive odor that is hard to prevent and can lead to law enforcement encounters.
 The less medicine you have with you, the less smell there is.

 2. Be a Good Neighbor

 A common cause of trouble for both patients and caregivers is complaints from neighbors.
 This problem might begin with an unpleasant personal confrontation, or the neighbors may notice your marijuana use and report concerns about nuisance and safety to landlords or police.